-Example: We looked at the map to find the fastest route into town.

-Variation(s): routes

-venture, n.
-A business activity where a successful result is uncertain Example: Opening an indoor ice park in our town is a new venture for my neighbors.
+Example: We looked at the map to find the fastest route to the museum.
+Variation(s): routes venture, n.
+A business activity that is not sure to work or be successful Example: Opening an indoor ice park in our town is a new venture for my neighbors.